11 Things You May Not Know About John Lennon

 8. The last time he saw Paul McCartney was on April 24, 1976.

-John and Paul almost took a cab to the show as a joke, but decided against it, as they were just too tired.
+McCartney was visiting Lennon at his New York apartment.
+They were watching Saturday Night Live together when producer Lorne Michaels, as a gag, offered the Beatles $3000 to come on the show.
+Lennon and McCartney almost took a cab to the show as a joke, but decided against it, as they were just too tired.
 (Too bad!
 It would have been one of the great moments in television history.)

 10. "All you need is love" was the best lyric he ever wrote.

-A friend once asked John what was the best lyric he ever wrote.
-"That's easy," replied John, "All you need is love."
+A friend once asked Lennon what was the best lyric he ever wrote.
+"That's easy," replied Lennon, "All you need is love."

 11. The last photographer to snap his picture was Paul Goresh.

-Ironically (and sadly), John was signing an album to the person who was to assassinate him a few hours later when he was snapped by amateur photographer Paul Goresh.
+Ironically (and sadly), Lennon was signing an album for the person who was to assassinate him a few hours later when he was snapped by amateur photographer Paul Goresh on December 8, 1980.

-John obligingly signed a copy of his latest album, Double Fantasy, for Mark David Chapman.
-Later that same day, John returned from the recording studio and was gunned down by Chapman, the same person for whom John had so kindly signed his autograph.
+Lennon obligingly signed a copy of his latest album, Double Fantasy, for Mark David Chapman.
+Later that same day, Lennon returned from the recording studio and was gunned down by Chapman, the same person for whom he had so kindly signed his autograph.

-Morbidly, a photographer sneaked into the morgue containing John's body and snapped a photo of the body before it was cremated.
-John's body was cremated the day after his assassination.
-Yoko Ono has never revealed the whereabouts of the ashes or what happened to them.
+Morbidly, a photographer sneaked into the morgue and snapped a photo of Lennon's body before it was cremated the day after his assassination.
+Yoko Ono has never revealed the whereabouts of his ashes or what happened to them.